grahamjh99/VisionDrive/part-01/capstone-part-01.md

 This deliverable will provide you with guidance to help you select an awesome topic and begin to build a polished Capstone project.

-**Goal**: Host a lightning talk presentation describing at least two project proposals, including associated data, goals, audiences, and metrics.
+**Goal**: Host a lightning talk presentation describing *at least two* project proposals, including associated data, goals, audiences, and metrics.

 ---

 ## Requirements
-1. Prepare a slide deck and host a 3-5 minute lightning talk on **2-3** potential topics for your DSI capstone project.
+1. Prepare a slide deck and host a 3-5 minute lightning talk on **at least two** potential topics for your DSI capstone project.
 For each topic, define **all** required areas:

 2. Topic 1
    - Problem Statement